 Which Pipes Are Most at Risk in Springfield MO Homes?

-•Outdoor hose bibs — these must be winterized every year
+•Outdoor hose bibs — must be winterized annually

 7 Ways to Prevent Frozen Pipes in Springfield MO